-In this article, you will learn about the std::stoll function in C++ with its syntax and examples.
+In this guide, you will explore the std::stoll function in C++ along with its syntax and illustrations.

 What is std::stoll?